nbonfire/simplesoundboard/README.md

 simplesoundboard
 ================

 A simple soundboard server to be run on an HTPC with a web interface.
-Getting to be not-so-simple now that we've added tags, user logins, and entrance music.
+Getting to be not-so-simple now that we've added midi input, tags, user logins, and entrance music.

 Requires: pygame, plus use pip to install packages from requirements.txt